WILLIAM-OBRIEN/Assignment_2/README.md

 OOP Assignment 2

 -----Tower defense explanation-----

--The aim of tower defense is to stop what is spawning on the LEFT to goto somewhere offscreen on the RIGHT.
+1.-The aim of tower defense is to stop what is spawning on the LEFT to goto somewhere offscreen on the RIGHT.

--You must place your towers along the pathway which will shoot down the LEFT spawning monsters.
+2.-You must place your towers along the pathway which will shoot down the LEFT spawning monsters.

--These towers have a limited range so place them near the path.
+3.-These towers have a limited range so place them near the path.

--There is an increased enemy spawn with each level and they get progressively more health.
+4.-There is an increased enemy spawn with each level and they get progressively more health.

--It is best to group up towers together.
+5.-It is best to group up towers together.

 ---For an easier explanation ===> https://www.youtube.com/watch?v=pQOY1OU-Muk (THIS IS NOT MY GAME SUBMISSION LINK)